General Requirements for the Degree

 Courses in which students receive a grade below B- do not receive graduate credit.

-Letter grades are used in all seminars except ARTH 509.
-It and the Winter Study courses (ARTH 51 and 52) are Pass/Fail.
+Letter grades are used in all seminars except ARTH 507 and 509.
+These and the Winter Study courses (ARTH 51 and 52) are Pass/Fail.
 Grades in language courses are converted to Pass/Fail on the Williams transcript and are not calculated in the GPA.
 The Director reviews students’ records at the end of their first year; those with GPAs of 3.00 or lower may be asked to resign from the Program.

 Course instructors set the deadlines for coursework.
 If students seek and receive extensions that result in semester grades of Incomplete, they must hand in their work by the instructor’s revised deadline, which will be no later than the second Monday of the next semester’s classes.
 Extensions beyond this date will be solely at the discretion of the Director (in consultation with the instructor).